mrndhlovu/milestone-project4/README.md

 ![](/wireframes/interpreter.png)

-4. Select the version matching the python you just installed, in this case its python 3.6.5
+4. Select the version matching python you just installed, in this case its python 3.6.5
 5. Type `pipenv install` to install all django dependencies in the `Pipfile`
 6. The project depends on environmental variables, create a `.env` file in the root of the project with a the following variables
 ```